donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 </App>
 ```

-To change the area shown by the map and its zoom level, pass it an `options` object containing the keys `center` and `zoom`.
+To change the area shown by the map and its zoom level, pass it an options object containing the keys center and zoom.

 ```jsx
 mapProps = {